dwavesystems/dwave-ocean-sdk/docs/quantum_research/quantum_solvers_intro.rst

 Example: Problem on the Native Graph
 ====================================

-This example runs a RAN7 problem (see :func:`~dimod.generators.ran_r`) on a 1000 qubits in a Zephyr topology.
+This example creates a RAN7 problem (see :func:`~dimod.generators.ran_r`) on a graph of 1000 nodes structured in a Zephyr topology, which can embed directly onto 1000 qubits of an |adv2| QPU.

-For reproducibility, it saves the :ref:`working graph <topologies_working_graph>` identifier of the selected Advantage2 QPU.
+For reproducibility, it saves the :ref:`working graph <topologies_working_graph>` identifier of the selected QPU.

 >>> from dwave.system import DWaveSampler
 ...